pravega/schema-registry/README.md

 ```
 helm install <release-name> charts/schema-registry
 ```
-The charts can be configured to change the number of replicas, supply TLS configuration, controller uri and other schema regsitry configurations.
+The charts can be configured to change the number of replicas, supply TLS configuration, controller uri and other schema registry configurations.

 ## Development
 -----------